 C-level executives and leadership teams send and receive volumes of sensitive business information each week.
 Criminal enterprises understand business processes and use phishing scams to target executives and those who report to executives.
-This is a focal point because the access to decisions and information is the greatest at the top.
+This reality is a focal point because the access to decisions and information is the greatest at the top.
 This well-defined cybercrime process efficiently focuses criminal efforts toward high-payoff activities.
-These tactics are not limited to those inside the company, as board members, accounting firms, and law firms also store and transmit sensitive business data and are also susceptible to targeted attacks.
+These tactics are not limited to those inside the company, as board members, accounting firms, and law firms also store and transmit sensitive business data and are susceptible to targeted attacks.

 What is the risk associated with phishing?

 In the 2019 IC3 report, the FBI reported 114,702 reported phishing victims, 25,789 victims of spoofing, and 23,775 of Business Email Compromise (BEC), totaling reported losses of $2,134,864,500.
 We know that only a fraction of these crimes is reported each year, so just the reported losses in 2019 exceeded $2 billion.
 Reported losses continue to increase each year.

 What are the consequences of not safeguarding data and communications with customers and suppliers?

 - Potential loss of information containing customer and financial data.

 - Loss of reputation from clients and customers.

 - Increased risk of wire fraud from false payment requests.

 - Increased risk of malware infections from malicious documents and websites.